The New E’s of Transportation

-The result is streets that are unsafe and uncomfortable for people walking, biking, and taking the bus; cities that are clogged with traffic and air pollution; and greenhouse gasses that are contributing to climate change.
+The transportation industry has spent 100 years planning, designing, and building streets that favor one form of travel — the automobile — above all others.
+The result is streets that are unsafe and uncomfortable for people walking, biking, and taking the bus; cities that are clogged with traffic and air pollution; communities that have been divided or demolished; and greenhouse gases that are contributing to climate change.

 ETHICS